Stem Cell Therapy FAQ’s

 Are any patients automatically excluded?

 Yes.
 Patients with active cancer are excluded.
 If you have an active infection anywhere in your body you must be treated first.
 Severely ill patients may require special considerations.
-Also, anyone with a bleeding disorder requires special evaluation before consideration for stem cells.
+Also, anyone with a bleeding disorder requires special evaluation before consideration for therapy.

 What is the cost of consultation and treatment?

 Patients who are considered to be candidates based on information provided in the candidate application form will be invited for a consultation, which may be associated with a consultation/ examination fee of $150-$250.00 depending on complexity of the case.
 Consultation with a physician may include office evaluation, physician’s evaluation of X-Rays, review of records, or telephonic consultations.
-Unfortunately, insurance generally will not cover the actual cost of stem cell treatment in most cases since stem cell therapy is still considered investigational the cost varies depending on the disease state being treated and complexity of stem cell deployment as well as the desire for Stem Cell banking.
+Unfortunately, insurance will not cover the actual cost of regenerative cell treatment in most cases since it is still considered investigational the cost varies depending on the disease state being treated and complexity of stem cell deployment.